jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt4.md

   You can also [play with this example](https://goo.gl/TQZ1FM) on the Ramda <abbr title="Read-Eval-Print Loop">REPL</abbr>.
 {{% /code-caption %}}

 But that's not all `reduce` can do.
-In addition to doing math — which admittedly falls into the neat-but-how-will-I-ever-use-this category — we can use `reduce` to perform complex operations to create single values from lists of values, like [converting a form's values to JSON]({{< ref "get-form-values-as-json.md" >}}) or, in this case, combining an array of strings into a single string.
+In addition to doing math — which admittedly falls into the neat-but-why-should-I-care category — we can use `reduce` to perform complex operations to create single values from lists of values, like combining an array of strings into a single string.

 Add the following to `src/scripts/instagram-feed-reader.js` below `getImageMarkupArray`: